-Handwashing and hand sanitizer.
+170-300-0200- Consensus Reached Handwashing and hand sanitizer.

-(1) Early learning program staff, including volunteers, must comply with the following handwashing procedures or those defined by the United States Center for Disease Control and Prevention, and children should strongly be encouraged to.

-- (a) Wet hands with warm water;

-- (b) Apply soap to the hands;

-- (c) Rub hands together to wash for at least 20 seconds;

-- (d) Thoroughly rinse hands with water;

-- (e) Dry hands with a paper towel, single-use cloth towel, or air hand dryer;

-(f) Turn water faucet off with using a paper towel or single use cloth towel unless it turns off automatically; and

-(g) Properly discard paper single-use cloth towels after each use.
-Weight #NA

-(2) An early learning provider must wash and sanitize cloth towels after a single use.
+- (1) Early learning program staff, including volunteers, must comply with the following handwashing procedures or those defined by the United States Center for Disease Control and Prevention, and children should strongly be encouraged - to.
+DEL recommends the following steps: - (a) Wet hands with warm water; - (b) Apply soap to the hands; - (c) Rub hands together to wash for at least 20 seconds; - (d) Thoroughly rinse hands with water; - (e) Dry hands with a paper towel, single-use cloth towel, or air hand dryer; - (f) [HW101] Turn water faucet off with using a paper towel or single use cloth towel unless it turns off automatically; and - (g) Properly discard paper single-use cloth towels after each use.
+Weight #NA - (2) An early learning provider must wash and sanitize cloth towels after a single use.
 Soiled and used towels must be inaccessible to children.
-Weight #4

-(3) To prevent children from being burned, air hand dryers must have a heat guard (barrier that prevents user from touching heating element) and turn off automatically.
-Weight #6

-(4) Early learning program staff must wash their hands following handwashing procedures listed above:

-- (a) When arriving at work; - (b) After toileting a child;

-(c) Before, during, and after diapering a child (use a wet wipe in place of handwashing during the middle of diapering only) and must wash hands after diapering is complete;

-- (d) After personal toileting; - (e) After attending to an ill child; - (f) Before and after preparing, serving, or eating food; - (g) After handling raw or undercooked meat, poultry, or fish; - (h) Before and after giving medication or applying topical ointment; - (i) After handling, feeding, or cleaning up after animals; - (j) After handling bodily fluids; - (k) After using tobacco or vapor products; - (I) After being outdoors; - (m) After gardening activities; - (n) After handling garbage and garbage receptacles; and - (o) As needed or required by the circumstances.
-Weight N/A

-(5) Early learning program staff must direct, assist, teach, and coach, children to wash their hands, using the steps listed above:

-- (a) When arriving at the early learning premises; - (b) After using the toilet;
+Weight #6 Weight #4 - (3) To prevent children from being burned, air hand dryers must have a heat guard (barrier that prevents user from touching heating element) and turn off automatically.
+Weight #6 - (4) Early learning program staff must wash their hands following handwashing procedures listed above: - (a) When arriving at work; - (b) After toileting a child; - (c) Before, during, and after diapering a child or (use a wet wipe in place of handwashing during the middle of diapering only) and must wash hands after diapering is complete; wziozj - (d) After personal toileting; - (e) After attending to an ill child; - (f) Before and after preparing, serving, or eating food; - (g) After handling raw or undercooked meat, poultry, or fish; - (h) Before and after giving medication or applying topical ointment; - (i) After handling, feeding, or cleaning up after animals; - (j) After handling bodily fluids; - (k) After using tobacco or vapor products; - (I) After being outdoors; - (m) After gardening activities; - (n) After handling garbage and garbage receptacles; and - (o) As needed or required by the circumstances.
+Weight #7 Weight N/A wz103] - (5) Early learning program staff must direct, assist, teach, and coach, children to wash their hands, using the steps listed above: - (a) When arriving at the early learning premises;

-(c) After diapering;

-(d) After outdoor play;

-(e) After gardening activities;

-(f) after playing with animals;

-(g) After touching body fluids such as blood or after nose blowing or sneezing;

-(h) Before and after eating or participating in food activities including table setting; and

-(i) As needed or required by the circumstances.
-Weight N/A

-(6) Hand sanitizers or hand wipes with alcohol may be used for adults and children over 24 months of age under the following conditions:

-(a) when proper handwashing facilities are not available;

-(b) Hands are not visibly soiled or dirty;

-Weight N/A

-(7) Children should be supervised when using hand sanitizers to avoid potential ingestion or contact with eyes, nose or mouths.

-(a) Hand sanitizer should not be used in place of proper handwashing(b) An alcohol-based hand sanitizer must contain 60-95% alcohol to be effective Weight #7
+- (b) After using the toilet; - (c) After diapering; - (d) After outdoor play; - (e) After gardening activities; - (f) after playing with animals; - (g) After touching body fluids such as blood or after nose blowing or sneezing; - (h) Before and after eating or participating in food activities including table setting; and - (i) As needed or required by the circumstances.
+Weight #7 Weight N/A[wz104] - (6) Hand sanitizers [wz105]or hand wipes with alcohol may be used for adults and children over 24 months of age under the following conditions: - (a) Traditional handwashing is not readily available such as during field trips when proper handwashing facilities are not available or after wiping a child's nose on the playground; - (b) Hands are not visibly soiled or dirty; Weight N/A - (7) Children should be supervised when using hand sanitizers [HW106] to avoid potential ingestion or contact with eyes, nose or mouths. - (a) Hand sanitizer should not be used in place of proper handwashing - (b) An alcohol-based hand sanitizer must contain 60-95% alcohol to be effective Weight #7

-Child, staff, and household member illness.
+170-300-0205- Consensus Reached Child, staff, and household member illness.